Hong Kong Things to Do

 See the Symphony of Lights from the Star Ferry

 Someone in Hong Kong realized that they could turn the skyline into a tourist attraction, so starting at 8PM everyday, many of the buildings in Central and Kowloon actually play light animations on their facades.
 There are even points across the harbourfront where laser beams shoot out of buildings into the sky.
-The tourism board has named this the “Symphony of Lights” – which I only recently realized is because there are places along the harbourfront that actually play music to go along with the lights (including Tsim Sha Tsui (TST) Promenade and the rooftop of ifc Mall).
+The tourism board has named this the “Symphony of Lights” because there are places along the harbourfront that actually play music to go along with the lights (including Tsim Sha Tsui (TST) Promenade and the rooftop of ifc Mall).

-The best and cheapest way to see it is to take the Star Ferry, which is actually a commuter ferry that runs frequently, taking passengers between Central and TST for a mere 3 HKD (<50 US cents).
-My best recommendation would be to take the Star Ferry in one direction before sunset, hang out at a rooftop bar (see below) to watch the sunset and beginning of the light show, and then take it back after the light show has started for another great view of it from the water.
+The best and cheapest way to see it is to take the Star Ferry, which is a commuter ferry that runs frequently, taking passengers between Central and TST for a mere 6 HKD (<$1 US).
+My best recommendation would be to take the Star Ferry in one direction before sunset, walk along the Avenue of the Stars and hang out at a rooftop bar (more on that shortly) to watch the sunset and beginning of the light show, and then take the ferry back after the light show has started for another great view of it from the water.
+Don’t fret if you miss the actual light show though – the skyline lit up at night is the main attraction.

-If you’d prefer a less crowded voyage though, then try booking a sail on the Aqualuna, one of the last traditional Chinese boats with distinctive sails that’s become a part of the iconic harbourfront view.
-There’s even a daytime dim sum cruise that includes food from one of my favorite upscale dim sum spots, Dim Sum Library.
+The best way to see the skyline from the harbour is on the Aqualuna, one of the last traditional Chinese boats with distinctive red sails that’s become an iconic part of the skyline.
+There’s even a daytime dim sum or afternoon tea cruise that includes food from my favorite upscale Chinese spot, Hutong.

 Have a Drink at a Rooftop Bar